howardisaacson/Intro-to-Astro-2021/Week2_numpy_astropy/README.md

    - How did the tutorials go?
    - What should the instructors do differently this week?

 2) Short Tutorial on IPython, Jupyter, and git.
-Instructor screenshares, and:
+Instructor screenshares, and:  (REPLACE WITH PANDAS)
    - Use git to download this repository.
    - Show how to open a Jupyter notebook in this repository from the command line.
    - Opens iPython, and executes a few commands.